 On the other hand, you also don’t want to get sick or die because you under cooked your meat.

 The solution, of course, is to use a digital thermometer.
 Perhaps this very Maverick thermometer?

-There are tons of wireless digital meat thermometers to choose from, and it’s hard to know which is right for you.
+There are tons of wireless grill thermometers to choose from, and it’s hard to know which is right for you.
 This guide should help to clarify if you’ve found the right one.

 By the way, this unit has a few surprises up its sleeve, so do read on!